SamuelSwartzberg/Oboeru/README.md

 If you know much about the science of learning, you'll know that the more extreme images, the stronger the memory.
 But it's a bit awkward to review anki cards on public transportation and have a nsfw image pop up.
 Just add the class .nsfw to your img's and watch it become auto-hidden and revealable in one tap.

+## Fullsize-image

+By default, a single image in the image section will display in its native proportions, at least up to a reasonable size.
+If you have more than one image, it will tile them at 2 per line.
+If you have multiple images that you need to display uncut (diagrams etc.), add the class fullsize-image to them

 # Requirements

 The fonts specified in the .css file, to be found for free at Google Fonts.